FelipeKha/vote_the_news/readme.md

 - Database
 We use a Mongo database, and use [**mongoose**](https://www.npmjs.com/package/mongoose) to Create, Read, Update and Delete (CRUD).
 The data is structured in four schemas (article, user, vote and session for authentication).
 The schemas are crossed referenced on certain items so that that we can populate related data between schemas (e.g. get the autor of a post).
 We also use some built in mongoose functionalities to order results or limit the number of requests.
 - Web scrapping
-In order to get the article's card element, we use a slightly modified version of [Andrej Gajdos's link preview generator] (https://github.com/AndrejGajdos/link-preview-generator).
+In order to get the article's card element, we use a slightly modified version of [Andrej Gajdos's link preview generator](https://github.com/AndrejGajdos/link-preview-generator).
  - We use [**puppeteer-extra**](https://www.npmjs.com/package/puppeteer-extra) to open the article in a browser (Chromium in local, Chrome when in production).
 We also use [**puppeteer-extra-plugin-stealth**](https://www.npmjs.com/package/puppeteer-extra-plugin-stealth) to prevent detection of headless mode.
  - Once the browser is open, we look for the article cards elements (title, description, image, etc) by inspecting the meta data for Open Graph tags, then Twitter tags, and finally page elements.
 For the image, we use [**get-urls**](https://www.npmjs.com/package/get-urls) to extra the urls from tags or element scrapping output, [**is-base64**](https://www.npmjs.com/package/is-base64) to check if the url is a base64 string, and [**node-fetch**](https://www.npmjs.com/package/node-fetch) to check that the image url sends a response.
 - Tools
- - [**dotenv**](https://www.npmjs.com/package/dotenv) is used to load environment variables from the '.env' file.
+ - [**dotenv**](https://www.npmjs.com/package/dotenv) is used to load environment variables from the `.env` file.
  - [**eslint**](https://www.npmjs.com/package/eslint) is used to lint the code.
  - [**jest**](https://www.npmjs.com/package/jest) is used for testing.
  - [**nodemon**](https://www.npmjs.com/package/nodemon) is used to automatically restart the server upon saving of files.

 ### VTN react app
 - Web app
 The front end of the web app is built with [**react**](https://www.npmjs.com/package/react).
 We are using [**@mui/material**](https://www.npmjs.com/package/@mui/material) (Material UI) elements.
-We also implemented an infinite scroll using the 'IntersectionObserver' API in order to load progressively the article cards.
+We also implemented an infinite scroll using the `IntersectionObserver` API in order to load progressively the article cards.

 ## VTN potential improvements and additional functionalies
 ### Potential improvements